FalsePhilosopher/PS4-Linux/README.md

 ./ps4linuxinstall.sh
 ```
 This has 3 options
-1 Scan for a mounted EXT4 partition named psxitarch and extract the OS to it.
+1 Enter custom extraction path to extract the OS to.
-2 Format an external drive for PS4 Linux and extract the OS to it.
+2 Scan for a partition named psxitarch and extract the OS to it.
-3 Enter custom extraction path to extract the OS/bootloader to.
+3 Format an external drive for PS4 Linux and extract the OS/bootloader to it.
-4 Download an OS from a gh release, format an external drive for PS4 Linux and extract OS/bootloader to it.
+4 Download an OS from a github release, format an external drive for PS4 Linux and extract OS/bootloader to it.